 - ¼ teaspoon salt

-- ½ cup unsalted butter-room temperature, but not too soft
+- ½ cup unsalted butter-room temperature

 - 4 oz. brick-style cream cheese-room temperature

 - 8 oz. white baking chocolate-finely chopped in small pieces (you can use with white chocolate chips)

 - 1 ½ cup fresh cranberries-cut into quarters

 - Whisk together dry ingredients: flour, baking soda, baking powder and salt and set aside.